appcensus-app-analysis/protobom-py/README.md

 3. `protobom_py` uses `wasmtime` to execute the wasm binary when `convert()` is called.

 The WASM binary works across platforms, so only a single binary distribution is needed.

+### Shipping a release

+1. Ensure that CI is passing.
+2. Updat `pyproject.toml` with the correct version.
+3. Push a matching tag.
+4. Manually confirm the deploy step in CI.